GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 New directories trees have been added inside the Gluu Server `chroot` to make page customizations easier.
-Each such tree is placed in the configuration directory of the corresponding Gluu component (only customization's of oxAuth and oxTrust pages is supported at the moment by this feature).
+Each such tree is placed in the configuration directory of the corresponding Gluu component (only customization of oxAuth and oxTrust pages is supported at the moment by this feature).
 The new directory structure can be illustrated as follows (only directories related to this feature are shown for clarity):

 ### oxAuth